-During fiscal year 2016, the budget was amended twice to reflect changes and to recognize these changes with the Board of Education so that they were aware of the challenges facing the district.
-Major impacts on the budget that were unknown when the budget was developed in May and June of 2015 included the final at risk allocation, as well as utility cost increases, final staffing changes, final contract settlements, fuel price changes and district student counts.
-The district received greater at risk funding than was anticipated, saved money on heating and fuel costs, received additional revenue from Allegan AESA, and received additional grants that helped offset general fund costs.
-The district also faced large contract settlements that were not yet known when the original budget was adopted and staff members needed to be added after the school year had began in order to reduce classroom sizes.
+The District is required to adopt an operating budget prior to the start of the fiscal year.
+Certain information is not known at the time of the budget adoption, such as the exact amount of state aid, the student enrollment, and the cost of employee contracts.
+During fiscal year 2017, the budget was amended twice to reflect changes and to recognize these changes with the Board of Education.
+For fiscal year 2016-17, these budget amendments included a large increase in the student count, final staffing changes, final contract settlements, utility costs, technology savings, and a new bus purchase.
+The District received greater funding than was anticipated based on our pupil enrollment, saved money on heating and fuel costs, received additional revenue from Allegan AESA, and received additional grants that helped offset general fund costs.
+The District also faced large contract settlements that were not yet known when the original budget was adopted and staff members were added in order to reduce classroom sizes.

 Final budget amendments were presented to the Board of Education in June, based on information gathered through the middle of June.
-The final budget amendment anticipated a surplus of just over \$200,000 if spending was 100% in all line items.
-The actual year-end report showed a surplus of almost \$276,000, which was great news for the District.
+The final budget amendment anticipated a surplus of just over \$218,000 if spending was 100% in all line items.
+The actual year-end report showed a surplus of just over \$345,000, which was great news for the District.